 You don’t want to exaggerate the at-fault driver’s negligent actions, and you should avoid providing the adjuster with any additional, speculative information.
 Just be honest, and respond to any questions with straightforward, truthful answers.

 Providing evidence is a key factor in exposing the at-fault driver’s lies.
-If you were able to remain at the scene of the accident, any evidence you collected could have a positive impact on your claim.
-Critical evidence in a Rhode Island car crash claim might include the following:
+If you were able to remain at the scene of the car accident, any evidence you collected could have a positive impact on your claim.
+Critical evidence in a Rhode Island car accident claim might include the following:

 - A police report from the officer who investigated the accident